koutheir/binary-security-check/README.md

 1. If you don't have a [Rust](https://www.rust-lang.org/) toolchain installed, then [install one](https://www.rust-lang.org/tools/install).
-   I recommend to install the latest stable toolchain for your computer.
+   I recommend installing the latest stable toolchain for your computer.

 2. Install a C toolchain for your computer.
 For example on Debian Linux:
    ```